Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 James Monroe's Presidency

 - One of three presidents to die on the Fourth of July.
-He died five years after his predecessors Thomas Jefferson and John Adams.
+He died five years after his predecessors, Thomas Jefferson and John Adams.

 - When elected, he almost voted in unanimously for his second term.
 He won 231 to 1 in electoral votes.
-One delegate in New Hampshire wanted George Washington to be the only President to ever be voted in unanimously, and was his only reason for voting against him.
+One delegate in New Hampshire wanted George Washington to be the only President ever to be voted in unanimously and was his only reason for voting against him.

-- During the Revolutionary War he was shot in the arm.
+- During the Revolutionary War, he was shot in the arm.
 The bullet remained in his shoulder for his entire life.

 - Five states joined the United States while he was in office: Mississippi, Florida, Alabama, Maine, and Missouri.